JakeWharton/jakewharton.com/_posts/2024-03-21-gradle-toolchains-are-rarely-a-good-idea.md

 ### Not the Gradle JVM

-Toolchains are only used for tasks that invoke creating a new JVM.
+Toolchains are only used for tasks that create a new JVM.
 That means compilation (of Java or Kotlin) and running unit tests.
 They do not control the JVM that is used for running the actual Gradle build or any of the plugins therein.
-If you have requirements there, or in other JVM-based tools which are invoked by the Gradle build, the toolchain does not help you.
+If you have minimum requirements there, or in other JVM-based tools which are invoked by the Gradle build, the toolchain does not help you.

-If your build already has a minimum JDK requirement then why force installation of old JDKs given the newer one is already available on disk, can cross-compile perfectly, has fewer compiler bugs, builds faster, and respects system CPU and memory limits more effectively.
+If your build already has a minimum JDK requirement then why force installation of old JDKs given the newer one is already available on disk, can cross-compile perfectly, has fewer compiler bugs, builds faster, and respects system CPU and memory limits more effectively?

 ### Not all bad